Keanu-Sisouk/W2-PD-Dict/README.md

 sentence appears `Please chose the number of threads: ` type it and press enter.
 Some warnings and "errors" from Paraview are expected, they do not cause any problems.
 A time table will appear at the end in the terminal.
-The outputs of the experiments (the dictionary and the weights) can be found in the `Outputs` directory in a vtm format for the former and in a csv format for the latter.
+The outputs of the experiments (the dictionaries and the weights) can be found in the generated `Outputs` directory in a vtm format for the former and in a csv format for the latter.